awesomemotive/one-click-demo-import/readme.md

 ### Can I add some code before the widgets get imported? ###

-Of course you can, use the `pt-ocdi/before_widgets_import` filter.
+Of course you can, use the `pt-ocdi/before_widgets_import` action.
 You can also target different predefined demo imports like in the example above.
-Here is a simple example code of the `pt-ocdi/before_widgets_import` filter:
+Here is a simple example code of the `pt-ocdi/before_widgets_import` action:

 	function ocdi_before_widgets_import( $selected_import ) {